Pre-Courant Algebroids: Symplectic almost Lie 2-algebroids and pre-Courant algebroids

 \subsection{The relation with pre-Courant algebroids}

-The notion of symplectic almost Lie 2-algebroid is closely related to the notion of a pre-Courant algebroid as defined by Vaisman \cite{Vaisman:2005}.
-Indeed we have the following theorem.

-\begin{theorem} There is a one-to-one correspondence between symplectic almost Lie 2-algebroids for which $F_{2}$ is an N-manifold and pre-Courant algebroids. \end{theorem}

-\begin{proof} In one direction the correspondence is clear.
-From a symplectic almost Lie 2-algebroid we construct a pre-Courant algebroid structure on $E = \Pi F_{1}^{*} \simeq E^{*}$.
-This can easily be seen taking care with the shift in Grassmann parity -- we describe pre-Courant algebroids in the category of manifolds in this way.
+The notion of a symplectic almost Lie 2-algebroid is closely related to the notion of a pre-Courant algebroid as defined by Vaisman \cite{Vaisman:2005}.
+Indeed we have the following theorem, which is a minor modification of the theorem of Roytenberg \cite[Theorem 4.5]{Roytenberg:2002}.
+In order to keep this paper relatively self-contained, we will reproduce the main elements of Roytenberg's arguments. \begin{theorem} There is a one-to-one correspondence between symplectic almost Lie 2-algebroids for which $F_{2}$ is an N-manifold and pre-Courant algebroids. \end{theorem} \begin{proof} In one direction the correspondence is clear.
+From a symplectic almost Lie 2-algebroid we construct a pre-Courant algebroid structure on $E \simeq \Pi F_{1} \simeq E^{*}$ (see Subsection \ref{sec:PreCourant} and Subsection \ref{sec:PseudoE}).
 In particular, Proposition \ref{prop:ViolationAnchorBracket} corresponds to Definition \ref{def:precal} \eqref{def:preC1}; \eqref{eqn:symmetry} corresponds to Definition \ref{def:precal} \eqref{def:preC2}; and the second equation of Proposition \ref{prop:Anchor} corresponds to Definition \ref{def:precal} \eqref{def:preC3}.
-In the other direction we can follow more-or-less the arguments of Roytenberg \cite[Theorem 4.5]{Roytenberg:2002} and so we will not repeat them in full.
-The key points are that there is a one-to-one correspondence between pseudo-Euclidean vector bundles and symplectic graded bundles of degree $2$, see Section \ref{sec:PseudoE}.
-The non-degeneracy of the Poisson bracket means that given an Courant--Dorfmann pre-bracket, as a derived (pre-)bracket, it uniquely defines the almost homological potential $\Theta$.
-Again taking care with the Grassmann parity we can construct from any pre-Courant algebroid bracket, via a shift in parity an Courant--Dorfmann pre-bracket and thus define the almost homological potential that derives this pre-bracket. \end{proof}
+One has to take a little care with the sign factors remembering that the Grassmann parity and weight coincide (mod $2$).
+In the other direction, there is a one-to-one correspondence between pseudo-Euclidean vector bundles (in the category of smooth manifolds) and symplectic graded bundles of degree $2$ for that have the underlying structure of an N-manifold (see Subsection \ref{sec:PseudoE} and/or \cite{Roytenberg:2002,Severa:2017}).
+The non-degeneracy of the Poisson bracket means that given a Courant--Dorfman pre-bracket, as a derived (pre-)bracket, it uniquely defines the pre-homological potential $\Theta$.
+More specifically, in affine Darboux coordinates $(x^{a}, p_{b}, \zx^{i})$ any weight $3$ pre-homological potential must be of the form